 5. Fixing The Handle & Bar

-When you are happy that the handle is in the correct position, mark the holes with a pencil then remove the handle
+Once you are happy that the handle is in the correct position, mark the holes with a pencil then remove the handle.
+Create pilot holes and then screw the latch handle in place.

 6. Fitting The Latch Bar

 - Lay the latch bar over the lever on the reverse side of the latch, allowing for about a 10-20mm overhang from where the keeper will be finally fixed.
-You may need more than 20mm in some instances, depending upon your door configuration.
+You may need more or less than this overhang in some instances, depending upon your door configuration.

 - The latch bar should be horizontal to the the floor.